 Enterprise AI Architecture (EAA)

-Artificial Intelligence should be engineered like infrastructure — not experimented with like a novelty.
+Artificial Intelligence should be engineered like infrastructure — not treated like a novelty.

-EAEF is designed for enterprise technology leaders responsible for integrating AI into production environments without destabilizing existing systems, compliance controls, or operational integrity.
+EAA is designed for enterprise technology leaders who need to integrate AI into production environments without destabilizing existing systems, compliance controls, or operational integrity.

 What EAA Is